spyoungtech/FreeSimpleGUI/readme_creator/markdown input files/4_Release_notes.md

 Better Alignment
 Calendar button works again

-* Window.visiblity_changed now refreshes the window
+* Window.visibility_changed now refreshes the window
 * Added Column.contents_changed which will update the scrollbar so corrently match the contents
 * Separators expand only in 1 direction now
 * Added 8 SYMBOLS: